 As much as I enjoy horseback riding, the pursuit of it would be more stressful than it’s worth during this season of life.
 Choose a fun hobby that won’t put a strain on your time or your wallet.

-List of Hobbies
+Master List of Hobbies

 - Scrapbooking (digital or paper)

 - Photography – Phone camera quality has increased so much in the past few years that you won’t need to purchase a DSLR or special lenses to get started taking great photos.
+Photography is one of the most popular hobbies which makes it easy to learn about.

 - Crochet – Learn in an hour?
 Hello, kid’s nap time!